aws-solutions/qnabot-on-aws/README.md

 }
 ```
 Each QnA object has current 3 fields:
-- qid: a unique identifier
+- qid: A unique identifier
-- q: a list of questions (one or more)
+- q: A list of questions (one or more)
-- a: the text to be returned as the answer when this document is the most relevant
+- a: The text to be returned as the answer when this document is the most relevant

 You can associate multiple questions with the same answer, allowing this answer to be retrieved if the user asks the question using different terms and key words.
 NOTE: the questions don;t have to match exactly how the user will ask the question, but the closer the match the more likely that the right answer will be returned when elastic search tries to find the best match to the user's question..